 - 3 cloves garlic

-- 3 tbsp fresh lemon or lime juice
+- 3 tablespoons fresh lemon or lime juice

 Recipe tip: You may want to add a little more or less lemon juice and cold-pressed oil to get the consistency right, but, bear in mind that the zucchini as a base will act differently than the chickpeas used in traditional hummus recipes, so the texture will be slightly different than regular hummus (but still plenty delicious, I promise!).